Note

 - The INF file of the driver package is syntactically correct, and all files referenced by the INF files are present in the driver package.

-After a driver package has passed integrity and syntax checks, it is copied to the Driver Store.
+A driver is copied to the Driver Store after it passes integrity and syntax checks.
 Afterwards, the operating system uses the driver package to automatically install new devices without requiring user interaction.

-Once files are staged to the Driver Store, they should not be removed or modified in any way.
-Additionally, new files should not be added to the Driver Store outside of the staging process.
-This includes files being added, removed, or modified directly through programmatic calls, or indirectly through INF directives that will be processed at a later time.
+Once files are staged to the Driver Store, they shouldn't be removed or modified in any way.
+New files must not be added to the Driver Store outside of the staging process.
+This includes adding, removing, or modifying files directly through programmatic calls.
+It also includes changes made indirectly through INF directives processed later.